 A roof claim with recoverable depreciation generally involves the following details:

-- Initial payment is received.
 The policyholder will receive a check from the insurance company for the actual cash value minus the policyholder’s deductible.
 (In the above example, this would be $4,500 if the policyholder’s deductible is $500).

-- The repair is completed.
 The policyholder uses the insurance money to perform roof repairs and the contractor’s invoice is submitted to the insurance company.

-- Depreciation payment is sent.
 Once the insurer has proof that the roof has been completed, the insurance company releases the recoverable depreciation payment (in the above example, $5,000) to resolve the claim.

-- Roof credits are awarded.
 Some insurers offer new roof credits to policyholders who replace their entire roofs, so it is always worth checking to see if you could be owed a discount.

 It is worth noting that some claimants may be tempted to keep the initial payment and not perform adequate repairs.
 Unfortunately, this will lose them money in the long run, since any future roof claims will be denied.
 Recoverable depreciation is not only a way for policyholders to get full payment, it proves to the insurer that repairs were actually completed on a claimed item.